 HL: Three works – as above plus “THE OUTSIDER” CAMUS

-All works are chosen from the titles in the prescribed literature in translation
+All works are chosen from the titles in the prescribed literature

 (PLT) list.